-We have audited the financial statements of Clare Supported Employment Services CLG (the 'company') for the financial year ended 31 December 2022 which comprise the statement of income and retained earnings, balance sheet and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
-The financial reporting framework that has been applied in their preparation is Irish law and FRS 102, Section 1A, The Financial Reporting Standard applicable in the UK and Republic of Ireland issued in the United Kindom by the Financial Reporting Council.
+We have audited the financial statements of Clare Supported Employment Services CLG (the 'company') for the financial year ended 31 December 2023 which comprise the statement of income and retained earnings, balance sheet and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
+The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.